JahsiasWhite/KHM-Converter/README.md

 # KHM Converter

-Tools for reading .khm files and converting .glb files into .khm format.
-Includes a browser-based demo to test functionality.
+Tools for reading .khm files and converting .glb files into .khm format

 ## Usage